kutsu-4ta/wp_demo/htdocs/wordpress/wp-content/plugins/instagram-widget-by-wpzoom/readme.txt

 == Changelog ==

+= 2.0.8 =
+* Minor bug fixes
+* Fixed a conflict with Elementor

+= 2.0.7 =
+* Added alt tag to images
+* Multiple fixes and visual improvements
+* Display date on items

 = 2.0.6 =
 * Added a new Settings page with a new option to load CSS and JS files everywhere